 Enough about the cruise.
 You’re here for the drinks!
-Since we had all four been on Carnival cruises before, we were invited to the Past Guest Reception, which included free drinks.
+Since we had all four been on Carnival cruises before, we were invited to the Past Guest Reception.
+This included free drinks!
 Justin and our friend both ordered a Whiskey Sour and loved the taste.
 Every time a waiter or waitress would come around with more drinks, they would both get another.
 We lost count how many they ended up drinking, but it was a lot!
 Of course, they were small drinks, but they didn’t care.

-Recently, we were reminiscing about the cruise and laughing about all the Whiskey Sours they drank, when Justin decided to make his own at home.
+Recently, we were reminiscing about the cruise and laughing about all the Whiskey Sours they drank.
+So, of course, Justin decided to make his own at home.
 It isn’t exactly like the ones from the cruise, as theirs had a bit of foam at the top and ours didn’t.
 But he said the flavor was the same.
 (I take his word for it, I only like drinks with rum!)

 Step by Step

 Start by making a simple syrup.
 Combine the water and sugar in a small saucepan over medium heat.
 Stir continuously until the sugar has dissolved completely.